 Standing dramatically just off the coast is St. Michael's Mount.
 This rock island has been inhabited for over 1,500 years.
 Once a Benedictine monastery, it was later a fortified castle, and eventually a stately home.
 And through the centuries, people have minded the tides — just as tourists do today — as they venture across this causeway.

 The seaside trail broadens to a promenade as it passes Penzance — long the leading port of the peninsula.
 Today's Penzance is a blue-collar transportation hub with a hardscrabble edge.
 Its facades, while impressive back in the Victorian Age, are a bit shabby now.
 Rough and real Penzance is my favorite home base in the area.

 Entire streets are lined with small guesthouses and B&Bs.
 It's an enjoyable place to "come home to" at the end of a busy sightseeing day.

 Tonight, we're dining out, and around here, seafood's a good bet.
 Throughout England these days, young restaurateurs and creative chefs are putting Britain's reputation for boring food to rest.
-The service [at Mackerel Sky Seafood Restaurant] is friendly, and the atmosphere is casual and fun.
-W e're enjoying a sampler plate of today's catch.
+The service [at Mackerel Sky Seafood Bar] is friendly, and the atmosphere is casual and fun.
+We're enjoying a sampler plate of today's catch.
 And for our main course, it's hake, lobster, and haddock — all locally caught.

 An hour's drive north is Tintagel Castle, the legendary home of King Arthur.
 Rocky, remote, and romantic, the ruins, while scant, are strikingly situated.
 As you explore, appreciate the naturally fortified, easily defensible position of this rock-top castle.
 The real King Arthur — if he actually existed — was supposedly born here and ruled his lands from this desolate outpost.
 Recent digs do indicate that this place was a curiously important center of trade back in early medieval times.